Contents

 El Presidio Santa Barbara Historic Park

-On the other side of the street, there are some smaller monumental buildings, which are open for free.
-Some of the buildings have been converted into stores, such as the former Chinatown next to the coffee shop we visited, and the old Japantown on the other side.
+Across the street, there are several smaller historic buildings that are open to the public for free.
+Some of these buildings have been converted into shops.
+For example, next to the café we visited was the site of the old Chinatown, while on the other side, there were remnants of a historic Japantown.

 Inspiration Point